pdeligia/nekara-artifact/README.md

 You can read more details about the experiment, the three Coyote versions, and the results that we got in Section VII-a of the paper.

-To run the experiments invoke the following command (which can take several hours to complete, depending on your machine) from the root `nekara-artifact` directory:
+To run the experiments invoke the following command (which can take several minutes to complete, depending on your machine) from the root `nekara-artifact` directory:
 ```
 bash artifact.sh run coyote 10000